 Additionally, you can filter your mentions based on sentiment:

-You only want to have a look on the bright side?
+Do you only want to have a look on the bright side?
 Easy!

 If you want to go deeper with your analysis, visit, well, the Analysis tab: